-38 Securities lent should be included in the financial statements as if they were registered in the name of the unit trust, and no account should be taken of any collateral held unless the recoverability of the securities lent is in doubt.
-In order that the unitholder is aware of the extent to which the unit trust's securities are the subject of stock lending arrangements, disclosure should be given in a note to the financial statements of the aggregate value of securities on loan at the reporting date.
+38 Securities lent should be included in the financial statements as if they were registered in the name of the unit trust or VCC, and no account should be taken of any collateral held unless the recoverability of the securities lent is in doubt.
+In order that the unitholder or shareholder is aware of the extent to which the unit trust's or VCC's securities are the subject of stock lending arrangements, disclosure should be given in a note to the financial statements of the aggregate value of securities on loan at the reporting date.